5 Best WordPress Image Optimization Plugins Compared [2022]

 Imagify: The Overall Experience

-The Imagify plugin is fairly easy to set up and just like for other plugins, you’re prompted to create a free account to get your API key.
-The plugin options are kept nice and simple which means once you finish choosing your preferred settings you can start optimizing and speeding up your website right away.
+The Imagify plugin is pretty easy to set up, and just like for other plugins, you’re prompted to create a free account to get your API key.
+The plugin options are kept nice and simple, so once you finish choosing your preferred settings, you can start optimizing and speeding up your website immediately.

 Just like with OptiMole, this image optimizer plugin lets you test an image with varying levels of compression on their website’s visual comparison tool before you make your decision.